Francois-Geerolf/CPI-or-HICP/README.md

 The repository contains everything needed to replicate the figures and data from the [linked note](https://fgeerolf.com/CPI-or-HICP.pdf):

 ### Table 1.
-Inflation according to the CPI or the HICP.
+Inflation according to the CPI or the HICP

 [R Code](table1.R)